MelanieLinares/portfolio-new/site/content/post/insight.md

 ---

 ## I started with one main goal: bring change in how Insight markets accessibility
 Insight Digital Innovation is a sector of Insight with a focus on product design.
 Accessibility, however, was not part of their core process when I was brought on-board.
 As part of Insight’s global team, I utilized the company’s values to evangelize accessibility as a standard, not an optional offering.
-These values are Hunger, Heart, and Harmony.
+These values are Heart, Hunger, and Harmony.

+## Heart for the team
+I was part of the accessibility go-to-market planning committee.
+This team was hand-picked by the UX department lead.
+The team worked on a Sales presentation and plan for integrating accessibility into other products and services.
+Teammates have reached out to me for my knowledge of accessibility, CSS, and UX.
+I was invited to be an **inclusive and diversity event lead** as well as part of the **"A11y Rocks" accessibility design team**.

 ## Hunger for professional betterment
 - ![this is the alt text](/img/accessibility.png "Title is optional")